-When I was a young child my great grandmother, a woman from West Virginia, was found of adages.
-Sixty years later I don’t remember, for sure, just which ones, but I’m guessing “A stitch in time saves nine” was one of them.
+When I was a young child, my great grandmother, a woman from West Virginia, was found of adages.
+Sixty some years later I don’t remember, for sure, just which ones, but I’m guessing “A stitch in time saves nine” was one of them.
 The sense of it is clear: better do that now before it gets worse.
-And back when mothers, spinster aunts, and elderly widows darned socks (and when the socks couldn’t be mended wove them into rag rugs), this saying was, for most working class people and rural people a very precise figure.
+And back when mothers, spinster aunts, and elderly widows darned socks (or wove the socks into rag rugs when they couldn’t be mended), this saying was, for most working class people and rural people a very precise figure.
 Now, not so much.
 Now our sayings tend to come from advertising or pop culture: waves tossed up on the beach of our awareness, then receding down the sand leaving a few broken shells, a lull, and another wave foaming up.
 The Fram Oil Filter campaign, where the mechanic opines “You can pay me now, or you can pay me later” (some of you may be old enough to remember that night after night on the TV) is a case in point.
 And since my teen years I’ve taken to heart Dylan’s line, “If you live outside the law, you must be honest,” and I’ve come to believe, as Mick and Keith put it, that “You can’t always get what you want, but sometimes you might just get what you need.”

 Slogans replace but change (and don’t quite fulfill) the role of sayings and adages.
 Partly it’s a matter of media.
 Slogans tend to be generated and circulated as mass media discourse (ah, advertising).
 They mime the communal dynamic of sayings (person to person until they seem communal lore), but they’re based on twisting the dynamic of sayings into something novel that will fade as the novelty (the amusement value) wears off.
 Slogans erase themselves through repetition.
 Adages grew in resonance through repetition and gained value because they had been repeated (re-performed and re-applied) countless times.